RWS/ISHBootstrap/README.md

 # Description

-For those who don't like repetitive tasks, this repository is all about automating the deployment of [SDL Tridion Docs](sdl.com/xml) Content Manager.
+For those who don't like repetitive tasks, this repository is all about automating the deployment of [SDL Tridion Docs](https://sdl.com/xml) Content Manager.
-[SDL Tridion Docs](sdl.com/xml) Content Manager is also known as (historical product names): Knowledge Center Content Manager, LiveContent Architect, Trisoft InfoShare or as we recently established **ISH**.
+[SDL Tridion Docs](https://sdl.com/xml) Content Manager is also known under its historical product names Knowledge Center Content Manager, LiveContent Architect, Trisoft InfoShare.

+ISHBootstrap gives you the ability to bootstrap a clean Windows Server (bare metal, virtualized, cloud) and turn it into a fully operational Content Manager (ISH) deployment.
+The bootstrapping can be executed locally or against a remote server using Windows remoting.
+The supported operating systems are Windows Server 2012R2, 2016, 2019.

+[How to use the repository (Examples)](Tutorials/How%20to%20use%20the%20repository%20(Examples).md) showcases how the complete process could look like, driven by a json file.
+But keep in mind that this is just an example.

+[How to use the repository (Builders)](Tutorials/How%20to%20use%20the%20repository%20(Builders).md) explains how to use the 'builders' to build artifacts such as Amazon Web Services (AWS) EC2 AMI or Hyper-V Vagrant boxes.

 # Goal
 With the ISHBootstrapper the following flow gets automated for a clean/default Windows Server 2016 installation